Michael E. Farbiarz: Career

-Columbia University School of Law.
-In the fall semesters of 2015 and 2014, he taught National Security Law at New York University School of Law.
-In the spring semester of 2015, he taught National Security Law: Transnational Exercises of American Power at New York University School of Law.
-In the spring semester of 2016, he taught Criminal Procedure: The Adjudicatory Part, From First Appearance to Post Conviction at New York University School of Law.
+Columbia Law School and New York University School of Law.

-Notable cases
+Notable cases as a federal prosecutor

 In 2001, Farbiarz prosecuted Mokhtar Haouari, who was convicted of conspiracy in a plot to bomb Los Angeles International Airport shortly before New Year's Day 2000.

 In 2009, Farbiarz prosecuted Somali pirates, including Abduwali Muse, who had seized the American container ship Maersk Alabama in the Indian Ocean.
 The incident was portrayed in the 2013 film Captain Phillips.

 In 2010, Farbiarz was the lead prosecutor of eleven deep-cover Russian agents.
 Anna Chapman, a Russian living in New York, was one of the eleven prosecuted and was charged as a spy.

-Nomination to district court
+Federal judicial service

 Farbiarz was recommended by Senator Cory Booker.
-On December 22, 2022, President Joe Biden announced his intent to nominate Farbiarz to serve as a United States district judge of the United States District Court for the District of New Jersey.
+On December 22, 2022, during Joe Biden's presidency, Biden announced his intention to nominate Farbiarz as a United States district judge for the United States District Court for the District of New Jersey.
 On January 3, 2023, his nomination was sent to the Senate.
-President Biden nominated Farbiarz to the seat vacated by Judge Noel Lawrence Hillman, who assumed senior status on April 4, 2022.
-On January 25, 2023, a hearing on his nomination was held before the Senate Judiciary Committee.
-His nomination is pending before the Senate Judiciary Committee.
+Farbiarz was nominated to fill the seat vacated by Judge Noel Lawrence Hillman, who assumed senior status on April 4, 2022.
+A hearing on his nomination was held before the Senate Judiciary Committee on January 25, 2023.
+On April 20, 2023, the committee reported his nomination favorably by a 17–4 vote.
+On May 2, 2023, the United States Senate invoked cloture on his nomination by a 65–34 vote, and was confirmed later that day by the same margin.
+He received his judicial commission on May 5, 2023.

+Notable cases as a judge

+On March 19, 2025, Farbiarz was assigned to preside over the habeas corpus case of Columbia University student Mahmoud Khalil, whom the United States government is seeking to deport on the grounds that the Secretary of State Marco Rubio deems him a serious threat to American foreign policy.